 This project was partly funded by the Australian Government through the Pacific Women Shaping Pacific Development initiative between 2016-2021.

 Use our resources on gender equality theology in your church or Bible study group!
 Download them here.

 UnitingWorld Gender Equality Theology Poster series.
 Download the high resolution files here.

 Seven mainline denominations in PNG officially adopted gender equality as their doctrinal position, and have committed to teaching this theology as part of their ministerial training.

-In Fiji, the ten denominations that make up the Fiji Council of Churches made a joint public statement condemning violence against women as sinful, publicised through a cinema advertising video.
+In Fiji, the ten denominations that make up the Fiji Council of Churches made a joint public statement condemning violence against women as sinful, played at cinemas around the country.